paigeweber13/fine-hardware-visualization/README.md

      - does runtime analysis

 # Accomplishments:
+## 2020-04-16 through 2020-04-23
+ - looked at TAU
+ - looked at vampir
+   - not free?
+ - read more of kerncraft paper
+ - revisited convolution
+   - my theoretical analysis says memory is only the bound at kernel sizes < 5
+   - in practice, I don't see a roofline from memory, but perhaps I'm not using core to the fullest extent?
+   - for now will move on to looking at it with likwid to see if I can gain insights
+ - manually compared fhv_minimal and likwid_minimal counter results to see if they were reasonable.
+Everything seems good, moving on for now.
+But we will need formal tests at some point.

 ## 2020-04-09 through 2020-04-16
 Stuff from last week:
  - Switched intrinsics to operator= (see [memory section](#memory)), compared